open-afc-project/openafc/README.md

 # **Introduction**

-This document describes the procedure for submitting the source code changes to the TIP's openAFC github project.
-Procedure described in this document requires access to TIP's openAFC project and knowledge of the GIT usage.
-Please contact support@telecominfraproject.com in case you need access to the openAFC project.
+This document describes the procedure for submitting the source code changes to the openAFC github project.
+Procedure described in this document requires access to the openAFC project and knowledge of the GIT usage.
+Please contact TBD@TBD.com in case you need access to the openAFC project.

 Github.com can be referred for [details of alternate procedures for creating the pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests), developers can use any of these methods but need to include change description as part of pull requests  description.